Kotlin Code Smell 008 - Too Many Arguments

 Solutions

-Consider using a Method Object Pattern.
+• Consider using the Method Object Pattern.

 Exceptions